Widen/gradle-versioning/README.md

 [![Build Status](https://travis-ci.com/Widen/gradle-versioning.svg?token=UKs7oqY6xCy4WamxJFLH&branch=master)](https://travis-ci.com/Widen/gradle-versioning)

+## Overview
 This plugin moves your project version out of the `build.gradle` file, and instead uses Git tags as the canonical source of truth for version numbers.
+This makes it easier to maintain nice version numbers and eliminate "Bump version" commits.

+Version numbers that are generated are based off of the output of running `git describe --tags` in your repository with a few minor changes.
+Generally the version number syntax follows the below scheme:

+> (last tagged version) `+` (commits since last tag) `-` (current commit hash) (`-dirty` if dirty)

 ## Usage
 Add the private repository to the list of plugin repositories in `settings.gradle`: